cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/README.md

 - [3] Freeman, Guo, et al. "Disturbing the peace: Experiencing and mitigating emerging harassment in social virtual reality."
 Proceedings of the ACM on Human-Computer Interaction 6.CSCW1 (2022): 1-30.

+- [4] Ilyena Hirskyj-Douglas, Anna Kantosalo, Andrés Monroy-Hernández, Joelle Zimmermann, Michael Nebeling, and Mar Gonzalez-Franco.
+2020.
+Social AR: Reimagining and Interrogating the Role of Augmented Reality in Face to Face Social Interactions.
+In Conference Companion Publication of the 2020 on Computer Supported Cooperative Work and Social Computing (CSCW '20 Companion).
+Association for Computing Machinery, New York, NY, USA, 457–465. https://doi.org/10.1145/3406865.3418585
+-
-- [4] Moore, Alec G., et al. "Personal identifiability of user tracking data during VR training."
+- [5] Moore, Alec G., et al. "Personal identifiability of user tracking data during VR training."
 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW).
 IEEE, 2021.